ETS-ReactNative5/codeenginetrysample/README.md

      microservices.
      Since the other microservices use internal traffic, Code Engine uses the format `<APP_NAME>.<ID>.svc.cluster.local` as the entrypoint to an application.
      `APP_NAME` for each application is already defined in each `ibmcloud ce app create` command and `ID` was seen from one of the previous command.

-     For more information for troubleshooting:

-     Run `ibmcloud ce application get -n ui` to check the application status.

-     Run `ibmcloud ce application events -n ui` to get the system events of the application instances.

-     Run `ibmcloud ce application logs -f -n ui` to follow the logs of the application instances.

       ![](img/code_engine_url.png)